SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 a Funds score of 5D.
 If your gamemaster preferred cash, you would start with a regular income of 875 credits per week.

-Using the Funds attribute is discussed in the “Equipment” chapter.
+Using the Funds attribute is discussed in the "Equipment" chapter.

 Equipment